 Or, why not go straight to the source with a Harpic Flushmatic.
 It’s the perfect in-cistern toilet cleaner that helps prevent scaling ofand prevent stain build-up while maintaining the hygiene of the toilet.
 Flush after flush.
 Just drop the block into the cistern away from the water inlet.
 Then, wait 10 minutes before the first flush and replace it when the blue colour disappears from your water.
 For more information on in-cistern cleaning, check out how to clean your toilet tank for more handy tips and tricks.

 Your toilet rim is a vital part of your toilet as it connects the tank to the bowl.
-If the water doesn’t flow out of it properly it can hinder the full removal of your water and waste at the bottom of the bowl.
+If the water doesn’t flow out of it properly it can hinder the full removal of your water and waste at the bottom of the toilet.
 Incorporating a thorough clean with Harpic’s specially designed toilet products is the best way to remove limescale from your toilet rim and stop bacteria from spreading.